Metro South Health has a commitment to ensuring the highest level of ethics in our organisation. As such, we support disclosures of wrongdoing.

 Employees of Metro South health (or other public sector agencies) can make a disclosure about:

-The preferred method to make your complaint is in writing with sufficient information to assess and deal with the complaint or report.
-Metro South Health will also deal with anonymous complaints and fraud reports, however there needs to be sufficient information about the incident to assess and deal with the complaint or report.
+The preferred method to make your complaint is in writing with sufficient information and particularisation of incidents to assess and deal with the complaint.
+Metro South Health will also deal with anonymous complaints and fraud reports, however, there needs to be sufficient information about the incident to assess and deal with the complaint or report.

 You can make your complaint or report to: